Prohibition: A Lesson Not Learned

 Harry achieved final victory in 1961, when he pressured United Nations delegates into signing the Uniform Narcotics Act.
 The new law made it illegal for anyone on the planet to grow or possess cannabis/hemp/marijuana in any form.

 After thirty-three years of unrelenting effort, Harry took his place in history as the first global Drug Czar.
-The campaign was an official success on paper but in reality the production of cannabis continued, unabated
+The campaign was an official success on paper but in reality the production and consumption of cannabis continued, unabated

 The Policy of Harm Reduction